AmanMayank/HiaxAssignment/README.md

    d.
 User can remove the graph and the selected company by clicking on the resective reove buttons.

 2. Table("/table")
    a.
-The component displays a table by extracting data from a csv file.
+The component displays an input field to upload CSV.
+   b.
+The CSV is then ingested and displayed as a table on screen with sortable columns.

+Note - The CSV file being uploaded should have the fields separated by either comma " , " or semicolon " ; ".